top of page

 Join our newsletter to receive the 5 apps I use to plan a trip, my go-to travel essentials list, and a free travel planner pdf!

-We're Georgina and Nathan, two adventure enthusiasts and creators of Alpacka My Bags.
-We're here for all of your travel and adventure planning needs!
+Hi, I'm Georgina, adventure enthusiast and creator of Alpacka My Bags.
+I'm here for all of your travel and adventure planning needs!

-We needed to travel and explore what this world has to offer, it sounds cliché but you do only live once.
-So we made going on adventures a priority, and soon realized that we wanted to share them with others so they can enjoy them too!
+I needed to travel and explore what this world has to offer.
+It sounds cliché but you do only live once.
+So I made going on adventures a priority, and soon realized that I wanted to share them with others so you can enjoy them too!

-Our passion is spreading the travel bug and showing others that travel is attainable and so worth it.
+My passion is spreading the travel bug and showing others that travel is attainable and so worth it.
 From itineraries to camping tips to packing lists, Alpacka My Bags has you covered!

-Join us, and often our dog, JoJo, as we find exciting adventures and travel recommendations for you!
-If you've been bit by the travel bug just as we have, we hope you find our tips useful for any and all of your future travels.
+Join me, and often my partner and my dog, as we find exciting adventures and travel recommendations for you!
+If you've been bit by the travel bug just as I have, I hope you find my tips useful for all of your future travels.

 bottom of page